secretstartups/handbook/sales/training/technical-questions-for-sales/index.html.md

 *  **Learn more**: Check out the [GitLab Jira Integration page](/solutions/jira/)

-#### What is the difference between the Jira integration in Starter and in Premium?
+#### What is the difference between the Jira integration in Free and in Premium?

 *  **Short answer**: GitLab Premium and GitLab Ultimate provides more robust options for integration points, integration links, integration set up, sync frequency, and user authentication.
 *  **Update**: The end of the video discusses the Jira Development Panel as a differentiator.
 The Jira Development Panel integration has since moved to Core as of 13.4.